Plots

 Quality ensures sustainable property value

-Summary of key sources of error
+Summary of major sources of error

 Outlook on future developments